0xkyng/celo-composer/README.md

 #### Getting Started with Celo Composer

-You'll need to install the Celo Composer CLI, which is a command-line interface that interacts with the Celo network.
+You'll need to install the Celo Composer CLI, which is a command-line interface that interacts with the Celo network in other to get started.
 This is because Celo Composer is an open-source tool that is available on Github.

+But firstly, ensure that you have **[NodeJS](https://nodejs.org/en/download)** and **[NPM](https://www.npmjs.com/)** installed on your computer.
+Next, open a terminal and run the following command to install the Composer CLI:

+`npm install -g @celo/contractkit`

+You can run the command below to verify that the CLI is installed correctly, once the installation is complete:

+`celocli`